-Africa has produced some of the best footballers the game has ever seen, and there has always been an unending debate on who the best players from the continent are.
-Hence, it isn’t straightforward to pick out the best 10 African football legends of all time as so many factors have to be put into consideration like individual skills, awards, trophies, generation, impacts at club sides, legacies etc.
+Hence, it isn’t straightforward to pick out the best 10 African football players of all time as so many factors have to be put into consideration like individual skills, awards, trophies, generation, impacts at club sides, legacies etc.

-In this list, TOP SOCCER BLOG brings you the top 10 African football legends; names that the world can never forget.
-This list of the top 10 African football legends is in no particular order.
+In this list, TOP SOCCER BLOG brings you the 10 greatest African football players ever; names that the world can never forget.

 First on our list is Samuel Eto’o, who was one of the best strikers in the world during his prime.